HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-qsv.markdown

   - Caveats: requires hardware support (4th gen. Intel Core processor or equivalent), and driver support for version 1.7 of the Media SDK API.

 - lookahead (or la) <boolean>
-  - Use the !LookAhead (LA or LA_ICQ) bitrate control algorithm.
+  - Use the LookAhead (LA or LA_ICQ) bitrate control algorithm.
   - Default: 1 (on)
   - Caveats: requires hardware support (4th gen. Intel Core processor or equivalent), and driver support for version 1.7 (1.8 for LA_ICQ) of the Media SDK API.

 - lookahead-depth (or la-depth) <integer>
-  - If !LookAhead bitrate control is enabled, number of frames that are analyzed before encoding, from 11 to 60.
+  - If LookAhead bitrate control is enabled, number of frames that are analyzed before encoding, from 11 to 60.
   - Default: 40
   - Note: may be sanitized to a lower value in some cases to avoid hangs.
   - Caveats: requires hardware support (4th gen. Intel Core processor or equivalent), and driver support for version 1.7 of the Media SDK API.